-Road traffic and livestock were primarily responsible for total measured levels.
+Livestock were primarily responsible for total measured levels.

-Noise from insects and frogs was also noted.
+Noise from frogs, insects, road traffic and breeze in foliage was also noted.

 5.4.1 Cumulative mining noise at N4

 Ashton Coal was inaudible and, therefore, did not contribute to any mining noise at this location.
 A graph of the total noise levels measured in the one-third octave frequency bands is shown in Figure 5.4.